 The first public program presented by what is now the Institute for LGBT Studies at the University of Arizona, Lesbian Looks has presented over two hundred fifty films to audiences drawn from campus and the Tucson community, and featured panel discussions on topics ranging from breast cancer to homeless youth to Israeli-Palestinian politics, trans identity, borders and immigration, and queer history.

-Co-sponsors have included over twenty departments, colleges and other university units, as well as numerous community organizations.
+Co-sponsors have included more than twenty departments, colleges and other university units, as well as numerous community organizations.

 Lesbian Looks has hosted distinguished filmmakers Monika Treut, Su Friedrich, Barbara Hammer, Michelle Citron, Elle Flanders, Greta Schiller and Andrea Weiss; film scholars Richard Dyer and Amy Villarejo; founding director of San Francisco’s Frameline Film Festival, Michael Lumpkin; and Lesbian Herstory Archives founder Joan Nestle.